Generalized Bergman kernels on symplectic manifolds of bounded geometry: Introduction

 \end{thm}

 When $X$ is compact and $E$ is the trivial line bundle, this theorem (with a not precised constant $\mu_0$) is the main result of Guillemin and Uribe \cite{Gu-Uribe}.
 For a general vector bundle $E$, it was proved by Ma and Marinescu \cite[Corollary 1.2]{ma-ma02}, cf.\ also \cite[Theorem 8.3.1]{MM07}, with the geometric constant $\mu_0$ given by \eqref{mu}.
 The analogous theorem for the spin$^c$ Dirac operator on a manifold of bounded geometry is stated in \cite[Lemma 1]{ma-ma15}.
 Theorem~\ref{t:gap0} can be directly derived from this result, following the proof of \cite[Corollary 1.2]{ma-ma02} (see also \cite[Corollary 4.7]{ma-ma02} for the case of a covering of a compact manifold), thus we will not repeat this proof here.
+Note that there are cases when the renormalized Bochner-Laplacian has a spectral gap even if the curvature $R^L$ degenerates at finite order \cite[Remark 22]{MS18}.

 For a Borel set $B\subset\mathbb{R}$, we denote by $\mathcal{E}(B,\Delta_p)$ the spectral projection corresponding to the subset $B$.
 Consider the spectral space $\mathcal H_p\subset L^2(X,L^p\otimes E)$ of $\Delta_p$ corresponding to $[-C_L,C_L]$,